Juanamct/surfs_up/README.md

 # surfs_up

-## Purpose: To determine if a surf and ice cream shop business is viable year-round.
+## Purpose: Determine if a surf and ice cream shop business is viable year-round on the island of Oahu.
 Business partner has requested Oahu temperature data for the months of June and December.

 ## Key weather differences between June & December: